candemas97/MLOps/project_4/README.md

 It is needed to:

+0. Building and pushing all Docker Images to Docker Hub using Github Actions
 1. Read data from an external API using Airflow
 2. Training a model from Airflow to use MLFlow and to save the models and artifacts in MySQL and MinIO.
+3. Decide if it is needed to train a new model according to some changes
-3. Predicting an outcome from FastAPI using the MLFlow productionized model.
+4. Predicting an outcome from FastAPI using the MLFlow productionized model.
+5. Creating a user interphase
+6. Understand variables with SHAP

 ## System Architecture